iamngoni/gitwhisper/README.md

 - `list-variants`: Show available variants for each AI model
 - `save-key`: Store an API key for future use
 - `update`: Update GitWhisper to the latest version
-- `set-defaults`: Set default model and variant for future use
+- `set-defaults`: Set default model and variant for future use (supports --base-url for Ollama)
 - `clear-defaults`: Clear any set default preferences

 ## API Keys